 - Prepper Colony

-And because staying alive involves a lot of things, survival apps tend to cover a lot of different areas.
+And because staying alive involves a lot of things, survival apps tend to cover many different areas.
 Which ones should you pay attention to?
 Here are 13 mobile apps to get you started.

 Most of us will probably not survive in the wild.
-Just imagine being famished, finding a tree with delicious-looking berries, and not knowing if you can eat them.
+Imagine being famished, finding a tree with delicious-looking berries, and not knowing if you can eat them.
 Or picture yourself hiking along a national park trail, losing your way, and getting stuck in the woods at night.

 - How do you get leeches off?